 Read more about all the various providers and review their features side by side in our handy email marketing services comparison table.

 Still want to learn more about email marketing?
 You’re in luck my friend!
-We have a definitive guide to email marketing campaigns full of email marketing tips and an article on using email marketing to help your small business.
+We have a great introductory article, a definitive guide to email marketing campaigns full of email marketing tips and an article on using email marketing to help your small business.

 Now hopefully you feel a little more comfortable and empowered to dive into the world of email marketing and can start sending your own campaigns soon.